When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 Statute of Limitations for Wrongful Death and Personal Injury Claims

 It is important for families affected by wrongful death or personal injury to be aware of Indiana’s legal time limits for filing claims.
-The statute of limitations for wrongful death claims in Indiana is generally two years from the date of the victim’s death.
+The statute of limitations for wrongful death claims in Northwest Indiana is generally two years from the date of the victim’s death.

 For personal injury claims, the statute of limitations is also typically two years from the date of the injury.
-These deadlines are strictly enforced, so it is crucial to consult with experienced attorneys like Schafer & Schafer LLP promptly to preserve your rights and begin the legal process without delay.
+These deadlines are strictly enforced, so it is crucial to consult with experienced attorneys like Schafer & Schafer promptly to preserve your rights and begin the legal process without delay.

 Contact Schafer & Schafer LLP for Skilled Legal Representation in Personal Injury Cases

-If you or a loved one has been affected by a personal injury or wrongful death caused by negligence, contact Schafer & Schafer LLP for a free consultation.
+If you or a loved one has been affected by a personal injury or wrongful death caused by negligence, contact Schafer & Schafer for a free consultation.
 Our experienced team is dedicated to pursuing justice and securing compensation to help victims and families rebuild their lives.

-Schafer & Schafer LLP stand ready to protect your rights with the knowledge, experience, and commitment that cases like the Marina Shores tragedy demand.
+Schafer & Schafer stand ready to protect your rights with the knowledge, experience, and commitment that cases like the Marina Shores tragedy demand.

 $1 Million Secured After Fatal Indiana Tractor Crash